 You can choose any of these things to your liking, much like Pokémon GO.
-Surely there will be numerous comparisons to the Pokémon title, as that is where Niantic really came into their own in terms of developing.
+Surely there will be numerous comparisons to the Pokémon title, as that is where Niantic came into its own in terms of development.
 But if it isn’t broken, don’t fix it!

 After you decide which specific wand and wizarding house to align with, and your specific class, (in the guise of creative titles like Professor, Auror or Magizoologist), you will travel around and battle mythological beasts like the basilisk and trolls from the Harry Potter books, films, and franchise.

-It has been a while since I delved deep into Harry Potter, so I’m actually really excited for this title.
+It has been a while since I delved deep into Harry Potter, so I’m excited about this title.
 With a big company like Warner Brothers and Niantic at the helm, there is no way it WON’T be a quality title.

 Make sure you are playing in broad daylight with this next title.
 Evoking imagery and fond memories of the terrifying Fatal Frame series of horror games, Spirit Camera has you thrust into the position of a character wielding a camera, (the Camera Obscura), that defeats ghosts.